cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

     using L = 48, `expand_message_xmd` with SHA-256,
     DST = "HashToScalar-" || contextString, and
     prime modulus equal to `Group.Order()`.
-  - Serialization: Elements are serialized as Ne = 33 byte strings using compressed point encoding for the curve {{SEC1}}.
-Scalars are serialized as Ns = 32 byte strings by fully reducing the value modulo `Group.Order()` and in big-endian order.
+  - ScalarInverse(s): Returns the multipicative inverse of input Scalar `s` mod `Group.Order()`.
+  - SerializeElement(A): Implemented using the compressed Elliptic-Curve-Point-to-Octet-String method according to {{SEC1}};  Ne = 33.
+  - DeserializeElement(buf): Implemented by attempting to deserialize a 33 byte input string to a public key using the compressed Octet-String-to-Elliptic-Curve-Point method according to {{SEC1}}, and then performs partial public-key validation as defined in section 5.6.2.3.4 of
+    {{!KEYAGREEMENT=DOI.10.6028/NIST.SP.800-56Ar3}}.
+This includes checking that the
+    coordinates of the resulting point are in the correct range, that the point is on the curve, and that the point is not the point at infinity.
+Additionally, this function validates that the resulting element is not the group identity element.
+    If these checks fail, deserialization returns an InputValidationError error.
+  - SerializeScalar(s): Implemented using the Field-Element-to-Octet-String conversion according to {{SEC1}}; Ns = 32.
+  - DeserializeScalar(buf): Implemented by attempting to deserialize a Scalar from a 32-byte string using Octet-String-to-Field-Element from {{SEC1}}.
+This function can fail if the input does not represent a Scalar in the range \[0, `G.Order()` - 1\].
-- Hash: SHA-256, and Nh = 32 bytes.
+- Hash: SHA-256; Nh = 32.
 - ID: 0x0003

 ### OPRF(P-384, SHA-384)

-- Group: P-384 (secp384r1) {{x9.62}}
+- Group: P-384 (secp384r1) {{NISTCurves}}
+  - Order(): Return 0xffffffffffffffffffffffffffffffffffffffffffffffffc7634d81f4372ddf581a0db248b0a77aecec196accc52973.
+  - Identity(): As defined in {{NISTCurves}}.
+  - Generator(): As defined in {{NISTCurves}}.
+  - RandomScalar(): Implemented by returning a uniformly random Scalar in the range
+    \[0, `G.Order()` - 1\].
+Refer to {{random-scalar}} for implementation guidance.
   - HashToGroup(): Use hash_to_curve with suite P384_XMD:SHA-384_SSWU_RO\_
     {{!I-D.irtf-cfrg-hash-to-curve}} and DST =
     "HashToGroup-" || contextString.